Best Workout Routines for Busy People in 2026

 ❓ People Also Ask

-High-Intensity Interval Training (HIIT) alternates short bursts of maximum-effort exercise (20-40 seconds) with brief recovery periods, typically lasting 15-30 minutes total.
-Studies from 2025-2026 show HIIT delivers equivalent cardiovascular and metabolic benefits to 45-60 minute steady-state workouts, making it ideal for people with limited time.
-A single 20-minute HIIT session can elevate metabolism for up to 48 hours afterward, a phenomenon called EPOC (excess post-exercise oxygen consumption).
+High-Intensity Interval Training (HIIT) alternates short bursts of maximum-effort exercise with recovery periods, typically lasting 15-30 minutes total.
+Busy professionals favor HIIT because research shows it delivers comparable cardiovascular and metabolic benefits to 45-minute steady-state workouts, making it ideal for people with limited time availability.

-How do I fit a workout into a 15-minute lunch break?
+How can I fit a full workout into 20 minutes or less?

 💬